Looking for an easy way to humanely harvest meat birds?

 Next, the chicken is ready to be taken to the hot water to scald.
 Submerge the chicken entirely in the hot water for about five slow seconds.
 The temperature of choice for us is around 150 degrees Fahrenheit or hotter.

 Scalding the chicken correctly helps tremendously in the plucking process.
-We are still living in the olden days with hand plucking.
-But someday, we will move into the new age and get an electric plucker to aid in the process.
+We used to live in the olden days with hand plucking.
+But recently, we moved into the new age and get an electric plucker like this to aid in the process.

 Plucking the chicken’s feathers is next.
 If the chicken is scalded at the right temperature and amount of time, the feathers should come off easily.
 We have a big trash can available to catch the feathers.